 Meditation as Mindfulness

-Here are 15 ways meditation can improve your life, whether or not you ever reach those big goals.
+Here are 15 ways meditation benefits can improve your life, whether or not you ever reach those big goals.

 Meditation helps your brain to let things slide away by simply giving it time to rest and meander through the information, bit by bit, letting go of what is unimportant.

-Gyrification is “the “folding” of the cerebral cortex as a result of growth, which in turn may allow the brain to process information faster.
+Gyrification is “the ‘folding’ of the cerebral cortex as a result of growth, which in turn may allow the brain to process information faster.
 Though the research did not prove this directly, scientists suspect that gyrification is responsible for making the brain better at processing information, making decisions, forming memories, and improving attention.”

 If that’s not enough, there is also evidence from MRI scans that meditation can reinforce connections between brain cells.
-Another study showed that meditation “may be associated with structural changes in areas of the brain that are important for sensory, cognitive and emotional processing.
+One study showed that meditation “may be associated with structural changes in areas of the brain that are important for sensory, cognitive and emotional processing.
 The data further suggest that meditation may impact age related declines in cortical structure.”

-In other words, meditation may not only make your brain work better, it might also slow down the aging process within the brain.
+In other words, meditation may not only make your brain work better, but it might also slow down the aging process within the brain.

-The busyness of modern life, along with the perpetual onslaught of media that tells us how we ought to look, feel, and behave, can leave us feeling detached form ourselves.
+The busyness of modern life, along with the perpetual onslaught of media that tells us how we ought to look, feel, and behave, can leave us feeling detached from ourselves.
 It can be difficult to connect with our own values and emotions.
 We see standards put into place, and we want to meet those standards, so we pretend to be a certain way even when, perhaps, we are not.

 “Mindfulness helps us to see our authentic selves in two ways: nonjudgmental observation, and attention.
 Nonjudgmental observation enables people to really get to know themselves without feeling any negative feelings.”